 Denial of Records

-Sheriff Chuck Jenkins refused to turn over copies of the nine “law letters” which he signed, claiming that their disclosure was contradictory to federal law.
+Jenkins refused to turn over copies of the nine “law letters” he signed, claiming that their disclosure contradicted federal law.

-A Miner Detail was unable to confirm how involved Attorney General Anthony Brown has been in the defense of Sheriff Chuck Jenkins.
+A Miner Detail could not confirm how involved Attorney General Anthony Brown has been in the defense of Sheriff Jenkins.

 A Miner Detail appealed the denial of records to the PIA Compliance Board.

-A recent legislative creation, this board originally could only change the cost of a PIA request.
+A recent legislative creation, this board initially could only change the cost of a PIA request.

-Two years ago, the Statute was modified and the PIA Compliance Board now adjudicates denial of records.
+However, the statute was modified two years ago, and the PIA Compliance Board now adjudicates denial of records.

 The PIACB concluded:

 The FCSO violated the PIA by withholding the nine “law letters” responsive to the complainant’s PIA request.

 Those records in and of themselves do not constitute information that a federal firearms licensee is required to keep under 18 U.S.C.A. § 923(g) and the regulations issued under that provision, and the non-disclosure provisions of the Tiahrt Amendment therefore do not apply.